ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 Area shapes extend as follows:

 - Sphere Areas are centred on their Origin, and specify their radius.
+- Cylinder Areas originate on the ground, specify their radius, and extend upwards indefinitely.

 ### Target

-Spells can target creatures, objects, or locations.
-Objects and locations are always affected if within the spell's Area, whereas unwilling creatures will roll to resist spells.
+Spells can target Creatures or Objects.
+Objects are always successfully affected, whereas unwilling creatures will roll to resist spells.
 You can't affect objects being carried by unwilling creatures.

 Spell descriptions that give a singular target (e.g. Creature, or Object) target one of whatever is specified.
 Plural targets provide a number (or Any, for unlimited).

+Spells which don't directly affect creatures or objects won't have a Target.
+For example, a spell to create an illusion at a point in space, or a spell to conjure an object.

 ### Cost (Mana)